Testing for >1000 conditions using your DNA

 • Have a family history of complex or unexplained conditions.

-KNOVA is the most advanced NIPT in the UK, available exclusively through Jeen.
+KNOVA is one of the most advanced NIPT in the UK, available through Jeen.
 Book your appointment today and take the next step in understanding your baby’s genetic health.

 Comparison Table

-Basic and advanced PrenatalSafe options compared to help you choose the right test for your pregnancy.
+PrenatalSafe Complete Plus and KNOVA options compared to help you choose the right test for your pregnancy.

 KNOVA NIPT Focused Comparison